 There are 27 states that are considered landlocked.
 21 of these states are landlocked with no access to any large body of water.
 Six of these landlocked states front the Great Lakes.
 All of these states are in the contiguous United States.

-Six Landlocked States Are Along the Great Lakes
+Seven Landlocked States are Along the Great Lakes

-While these six states don’t have direct access to an ocean, they are share borders with the Great Lakes.
+While these seven states don’t have direct access to an ocean, they are share borders with the Great Lakes.
 Technically, ocean access can be achieved by sailing from any of the Great Lakes out to the Atlantic Ocean via the Saint Lawrence River.
-These six states are: Minnesota, Wisconsin, Illinois, Indiana, Ohio, and Pennsylvania.
+These seven states are: Minnesota, Wisconsin, Michigan, Illinois, Indiana, Ohio, and Pennsylvania.

 The 27 Landlocked U.S. States